russinnes/EOTDecode/README.md

 ## Background

 I was working on a separate project examining a theoretical generated/replay attack on automated railway equipment, primarily the end-of-train device which has control of emergency braking.
 The equipment in use is susceptible to a UHF broadcast using FSK modulation at 1200bps.
 An easily crafted data packet could transmit malicious messages to the receiver and action the device.
 In researching the messaging bit pattern, it became clear there is a niche group of railroad enthusiasts who like to decode the status broadcast messages from the "End of Train" devices.
-Apparently software that does this is hard-to-come-by, aside from a closed-source windows tool which is restricted by it's developers.
+Apparently, software that does this is hard-to-come-by or not easily available.
 I figured - it's just decoding 1200bps FSK, we can do that really easily if we string together a few existing tools.

 ## History of this tool
 A deeper look at the existing software seemed to require radio scanners, piping audio through virtual patch cables, in some cases piping audio between something like GQRX and a virtual source, and it was all windows-based.